Noah-Huppert/squad-up/README.md

           again.
 - 2. Stopping Golang server
     - You can stop the server by sending the `SIGINT` signal.
-    - This is done in most terminals by using the key combo `CTRL + C`.
+    - This is done in most terminals by using the key combination `CTRL + C`.